|

 were in crevices.
 The few that were out though were very cooperative

-copperhead stretched out near the base of the bluff.
-It was very cold
+nice northern copperhead stretched out near the base of the bluff.

-and moved very little.
-After the photography session the snake was
+It was very cold and moved very little.
+After the photography session

-became alive with snakes.
-While walking my dad mad a joke about how
+that the place became alive with snakes.
+While walking my dad made

-I should go get that snake sticking out of the rock.
-I figured I would
+a joke about how I should go get that snake sticking out of the rock.

-humor him and go over there.
-If you know my father, then you know why
+I figured I would humor him and go over there.
+If you know my father,

-I didn’t believe him.
-Well I went over there to throw the stick at
+then you know why I didn’t believe him.
+Well I went over there to throw

-were three more black rat snakes and a yellow-bellied water snake.
+noticeable were three more black rat snakes and a yellow-bellied water snake.

-After photographs were taken, I decided to rake the leaves a little with
+After photographs were taken, I decided to rake the leaves a little with a

-a stick and out popped two more black rat snakes and another yellow-bellied
+stick and out popped two more black rat snakes and another yellow-bellied

 water snake all hidden completely in the leaves.
 This was a nice den